• Home

 Reply

-9. Daniel Tsukamoto says
+7. Daniel Tsukamoto

 When I was growing up in Encarnacion, Paraguay years ago, I saw The Little House on the Prairie episodes on tv, where the characters would speak in Spanish.
 Fast forward, I continued seeing the same program in the US in English.
 But I would never imagine, I would live so close to DeSmet, SD, where the Ingalls family would reside for a few years.
 I currently live in Watertown, SD.
 One day, when I have time, I will check DeSmet, SD.